 - Using Data for Accurate Treatment

 Without easy access to accurate and complete information, patient care can slip into a one-size-fits-all model that can be inefficient, expensive, and reactive.
 Timely, accurate data is crucial when prescribing medication and developing treatment plans.
 Not knowing or not being confident about your patient’s background or medical history can cause clinicians to struggle with this.
 In Arize, each patient has a profile in which all demographic information is stored, such as name, birthday, gender, social security number, address, phone number, emergency contacts, allergies, vital signs, medications, medical conditions (physical and mental), aliases, and much more.
-By having all this data available in one central location, providers have all the necessary information to safely and efficiently treat patients.
+By having all this data available in one central location, providers have all the necessary information to safely and efficiently treat clients.

 Providers can also run reports on user-defined fields to give them a more unified view of their patients, tracking trends and the progress an individual or a group has made.
 Reports are generated in real-time from existing EHR data.
 With Arize, clinicians do not have to stress over creating forms, because Arize comes pre-loaded with a library of standard reports that can be filtered, sorted, and grouped by user-preferred fields, including user, time-period, contact type, assessment/form type, flags, and select custom variables, such as episode, service type, etc. Users can also modify templates or create new ones from scratch if they would prefer.
 Custom templates can also be saved to decrease redundancy and save time in the future.